elliotrpmorris/curriculum-vitae-builder/README.md

 A CV can currently only contain one of each section type.

 You can also create users.
-Upon creation of a user a blank CV created for them.
+Upon creation of a user a blank CV is created for them.
 You can then use the commands to manipulate the sections.

 The database contains 3 tables to power all of this: